christiantroyandrada/chat-microservices-frontend/DEVELOPMENT.md

 1. Check backend user service on port 8081
 2. Verify MongoDB is running
-3. Check browser localStorage for `auth_token`
+3. Ensure you're using the gateway origin (e.g. http://localhost:85) so the httpOnly cookie is sent
-4. Clear localStorage and try again
+4. Clear site cookies or open a fresh private window and try again

 ### Build Errors